charlie-robison/charlie-robison.github.io/essays/Discoveries_Of_JavaScript.md

   - Javascript
   - Learning
 ---
-## Creative Thinking With Javascript
+## Initial Thoughts On Javascript
 Discovering new tools will almost always lead to a spike in creativity and the development of new ideas.
 This is how I feel about learning Javascript.
-I have some prior experience with Javascript, however while studying it I have made many new discoveries on the language itself and formed new creative ideas and possibilities in programming and software engineering.
+I have some prior experience with Javascript, however, while studying it I have made many new discoveries on the language itself and formed new creative ideas and possibilities in programming and software engineering.

 ## Biggest Discoveries